SarvarKh/ofn-wiki/Spree-2.0-upgrade.md

 ## How to extend this doc

 Updates to this documentation are encouraged but make sure everyone on the team agrees to them.
 Ask the team on the [#spree-upgrade](https://openfoodnetwork.slack.com/messages/C4NDJT3FY/) Slack channel their take on the topic.
+Then, update it to reflect the shared consensus.

 ## Questions?